 Someone from HSE also commented after he saw these figures.
 He said that stress, anxiety and depression are the 3 main causes of so many absentees from offices, which is proof of the fact that the employees need to take immediate action.
 We need to take a more proactive approach in initiating a conversation with educators and educational employees on a whole regarding their mental health issues and stress.
 We need to speak about the issues which lead to so much pressure among these employees and how we can develop solutions to prevent them from getting mentally ill.
 At the very least, we need to at least start with identifying those who need help.

 The problem is that the education system isn’t currently doing anything right now to help reverse this course.
 So, if you fall within this categorization of educators who’s having issues keeping their mental health in check, you should firstly speak with a counselor or a therapist who can give you the best possible advice regarding the ways in which you can resolve such issues and get back to work.
+There are a number of things you can try to reduce your stress levels, ranging from cbd gummies to therapy.
 The problem is now known.
 It’s only a matter of time until the education system puts in a plan of action to keep educators at their place of work through the elimination of their mental health issues.